 Artificial Intelligence (AI) has had a somewhat elusive definition over the years.
 For the most part, machines that display intentionality, intelligence, and adaptability are considered to fall under this category of technology.

-While the meaning of each of those elements can be debated, we’re going to keep them in mind as we look at the application of AI in the health field.
+Let’s look at the application of AI in the healthcare field.
 There have been many new technologies developed recently that focus on diagnosis and radiology.

 For example, BERG is AI-powered biotechnology: